DLL3

 Delta-like 3 (Drosophila), also known as DLL3, is a protein which in humans is encoded by the DLL3 gene.
 Two transcript variants encoding distinct isoforms have been identified for this gene.

 Function

 This gene encodes a member of the delta protein ligand family.
 This family functions as Notch ligands that are characterized by a DSL domain, EGF repeats, and a transmembrane domain.
 Expression of DLL3 is highest in fetal brain.
-It plays a key role in somitogenesis within the Paraxial mesoderm.
+It plays a key role in somitogenesis within the paraxial mesoderm.

 Clinical significance

 Mutations in this gene cause the autosomal recessive genetic disorder Jarcho-Levin syndrome.
 Expression of the gene occurs in Neuroendocrine tumors, which has been targeted as a potential pathway for treatment.

-An experimental drug, rovalpituzumab tesirine, targets DLL3 as a possible treatment for lung cancer.
+Experimental drugs targetting DLL3 have been investigated as a possible treatment for lung cancer including Tarlatamab and rovalpituzumab tesirine.